tyler-morales/theHermanShow/content/blog/post-2.md

 title: "Post Title Goes Here"
 date: 2020-09-14
 draft: false
-image: "/images/hero-img.jpg"
+thumbnail: "/images/hero-img.jpg"
+image_description: "An image of a radio show"
 description: "A short snippet of a blog post goes here.
 This can be anything to intrigue the reader"
 tags: ["Interview", "Music"]
-image_description: "An image of a radio show"
 image_caption: "This is a caption"
 ---